It is rent that is based directly on the tenant's income, usually 30% of the gross monthly household income.

 It is very difficult to determine how long it will take to be housed.
 The Housing Access Centre does not offer housing to applicants nor predict or guess when you will be housed.
 A Housing Provider must have a vacant unit in order for it to be filled from the waitlist.
 It is encouraged to choose as many building complexes as you wish.

-There is a centralized waitlist of all applicants eligible for RGI assistance housing and once you are eligible, HAC will add you to this list that is based on the date that we received your application.
-This means that your name will be added to the waiting list for all the locations you selected on the building selection form and you will be offered housing when you are #1 on this waiting list through the housing providers/landlords that you selected.
+There is a centralized waitlist of all applicants eligible for RGI assistance housing.
+Once you are eligible, you are added to the list, based on the date your application was received.
+Your name will be added to the waiting list for all the locations you selected on the building selection form.
+You will be offered housing when you are #1 on this waiting list through the housing providers/landlords that you selected.

-Each housing provider has their own waitlist and there is a different waitlist for each building and then a different waitlist according to bedroom size.
+Each housing provider has their own waitlist.
+There is a different waitlist for each building and then a different waitlist according to bedroom size.
 It can take several years to get RGI housing because of the high number of applicants on the waiting list.

 The housing providers/Landlord will contact you directly by telephone when you reach the top of the waiting list for one of the buildings you selected.